input-output-hk/essential-cardano-content/content/infographic/lightweight-efficient-and-secure-access-to-the-blockchain.md

 ---
-title: Mithril: powering lightweight, efficient, and secure access to the blockchain
+title: Mithril – powering lightweight, efficient, and secure access to the blockchain
 tags:
   - Mithril
   - light wallet